 In 2009 the Band took part in the Festival of Military Music in Libya.
 At the conclusion of this tour in September 2009 the Band travelled to Tobruk to hold a Memorial Service at the Tobruk War Cemetery.

-The band was invited to appear at the Military Tattoo in Basel, Switzerland, in 2010, and again in 2014.
+The band was invited to appear at the Military Tattoo in Basel, Switzerland, in 2010 and in 2014, and will make a return again in 2018.